hellohaptik/docs_haptik/docs/webhooks/webhook-payload.md

       </tr>
       <tr>
          <td>agent.email</td>
-         <td>Email address of the agent, it will be None if event is automated.</td>
+         <td>Email address of the agent, it will be null if event is automated.</td>
       </tr>
       <tr>
          <td>message</td>